Nursery growers/workers grow young plants, flowers, trees and shrubs for sale or for use in parks and gardens.

 A driver's licence and forklift licence are also useful.

-- Primary ITO website - information on nursery production training
+- Primary ITO website - nursery production apprenticeships and training

-- Let's Grow website - information about nursery production apprenticeships
+- Let's Grow website - nursery production apprenticeships

 There are no specific secondary education requirements to become a nursery grower.
 However, biology and agricultural and horticultural science are useful.